“Melbourne: The only Australian city with four seasons in one day” ~ Alyse.

 If you’d prefer a local show you significant sites that have helped shape its history, a guided tour may be for you.
 Complete with fresh food tasting, glass of wine and hot jam doughnut, what’s not to love?

 More info and book a Queen Victoria Market Foodie Tour here.

 Why not experience a different side of Melbourne by taking a river cruise?
 These allow you to admire the city from a different perspective and you can also dine as you leisurely sail along the Yarra.

 As Australia’s very first UNESCO World Heritage listed site, The Royal Exhibition Hall dates back to 1879 and hosts numerous events each year.
 Check out their website to see if there’s an exhibition takes your fancy during your visit!

 Afterwards, you can enjoy exploring the tranquil Carlton Gardens outside.Located at the rear, the Melbourne Museum also provides an interesting insight into natural and cultural history.

 And again with the “largest in the Southern Hemisphere thing”… It’s the largest museum this half of the globe!

 Day trips from Melbourne

 Melbourne makes a great base to get out and explore more of the state of Victoria.
-If you’re not planning on hiring a car during your Melbourne trip, there are a few options with guided tours to help you get about.
+Whether you plan do self-drive day trips with a hire car or prefer guided tours during your Melbourne trip, there are a few options.
 Some popular day trips from Melbourne are: